-Leanne has been the Leader of Plaid Cymru since 2012.
+Leanne was the Leader of Plaid Cymru from 2012 to 2018.
 From a working class background, which she has credited for her strong values and principles, she has been a formidable champion for her area and Wales in general.

 Region: North Wales

 Llŷr lives on a family farm near Ruthin.
 He was previously a manager with an economic development company specialising in helping set up new businesses and assisting existing businesses to grow.

 He started his career as a youth worker and went on to work as a researcher and press officer for Plaid’s Members of the European Parliament, Jill Evans and Eurig Wyn.
 He was also National Campaign Co-ordinator for the then Plaid Cymru President, Dafydd Wigley, in the run-up to the 1999 National Assembly elections.

 After moving back to his family roots in Denbighshire in 2004, Llŷr was the 2010 Westminster Election candidate for Clwyd West, increasing the party’s vote by over 50% and securing the second biggest swing to Plaid in the country.

 Title: Shadow Cabinet Secretary for Education and the Welsh Language

 Siân is a member of two Assembly committees: the Climate Change, Environment and Rural Affairs Committee; and the Equality, Local Government and Communities Committee.She joined the Council, representing the Felinheli ward in 2008.
 She has held top positions on Gwynedd Council including Deputy Leader, Cabinet Member for Education, Lead Member for Children and Young People and Finance Portfolio Leader.